graphcore/poptorch/docs/user_guide/experimental.rst

 The only change to your code needed is to set the id of the current process and the total number of processes the execution is distributed across using :py:meth:`~poptorch.options._DistributedOptions.configureProcessId`

 .. literalinclude:: device_iterations.py
   :caption: Changes required for distributed execution
-  :lines: 163-198
+  :start-after: distributed_execution_start
+  :end-before: distributed_execution_end
   :emphasize-lines: 9, 12, 18
   :linenos:

 .. note:: The ``DataLoader`` will automatically select a different subset of the